-Now, in our lessons and examples up until now we've been looking at transactions, journals (debits and credits), T-accounts and reports for service businesses.
+Now, in our lessons and examples up until now we've been looking at transactions, debit and credit journal entries, T-accounts and reports for service businesses.

 Service businesses are businesses that provide a service, such as accounting services, tailoring services, electrical services, banking and medical.

 But there are two other types of businesses apart from service businesses, both of which revolve around the selling of inventory.

 Those two other types of businesses are trading and manufacturing businesses.

 In the lessons throughout our website chapter on inventory we'll look at the different accounting rules for inventory and how these are applied in trading and manufacturing businesses.

 But first, let's make sure we fully understand what trading and manufacturing businesses are and what they have to do with inventory.